 We have made significant investment in a variety of reading schemes to encourage the children to access a range of texts suited to their own personal interests, whilst also extending their reading ability and confidence.
-The scheme we mainly follow is 'Collins Big Cat' Individual Reading Scheme, but also supplements with additional books from other schemes (Oxford Reading Tree, Rigby Star and Project X) in order to ensure any areas of weakness within the scheme are catered for.
+The scheme we follow is 'Collins Big Cat' Individual Reading Scheme, but also supplement this with additional books from other schemes such as; Oxford Reading Tree, Rigby Star and Project X..
 All Individual Reading Scheme books are kept in levelled colour coded boxes in our library.
-We have decodable and non-decodable books which link to the Letters and Sounds phonics scheme which we follow (See Phonics Policy).
+We have decodable and non-decodable books which link to the phonics scheme which we follow (See Phonics Policy).
 We believe having a consistent reading scheme supports us to assess the children's reading abilities and enable them to progress and show evidence of progression through the book levels.
 Our guided reading books match up to the organisation in which reading skills are taught in our phonics lessons.
 At our school we understand the importance of inclusion and differentiation, so we ensure we have a range of books which suit the needs of children with SEN or children who are reluctant readers.